 Remember that the basic categories for the colours are:

 According to researchers, music triggers a wide range of emotions (Source: University of Southern California).
 Different genres and songs may evoke varying feelings through a physical impact on our neurotransmitters.
-Using music as a tool to look at these feelings and how they impact our emotions helps regulation.
+Using music as a tool to look at these feelings and how they impact our emotional control and regulation

-Talking through feelings and moods is another way to engage in the identification of emotional regulation.
+Talking through feelings and moods is another way to engage in the identification of emotion regulation and work on emotion regulation skills.
 A fun way to do this is through music!
 Select a playlist of music that varies in both genre and tempo and covers various topics.
 Take some time to sit with your child (or dance) and listen to the playlist together.

 After playing a song (either a portion or the full tune), discuss how the song makes them feel and if they can identify why it makes them feel that way.
 This game allows children to make associations between music and real-life events and allows them to talk about emotions in more detail.
 You can even use the emotion board to continue reinforcing the expressions.